 The proponent and partners were commended for the work done.

 The proponents were encouraged to elaborate the activities foreseen for the next triennium, through an Addendum, in advance of COP13 for its information.

+It was recommended that a single consolidated report from all those undertaking action be produced by the proponent.